 So, I want us to really think about that.
 So, those four vows, affect the body, and body affects the mind or the heart or the inner person and this study has not been done in the movement.
 When we start thinking about the habits, addictions, why we do things, all of those things are drive here (Glory two), at the bio-chemical level.
 So, if your gut flora, is not working properly, they know that it can excrete chemicals that can damage your brain.
 I don’t mean permanently, per say, but it can give you a head ache, it can make you hazy, blurry, and not think straight.
 It can cause huge problems.
 It can damage your arterial system.
 The by-products of the digestive actions that happens in your intestines can produce chemicals that can actually damage the arterial lining.

 So we know, if your arterial lining is damaged, if your blood is not flowing properly, it affects you spiritually.
 It’s an extremely important area of study, and we haven’t done it properly in our movement.
 We haven’t been rigorous about it.
 And because of that, we have now gone to those vows, and we’ve just said, we know how to deal with those vows because we got methodology.
 And I would beg to differ with the people who think they got methodology and therefore understood how to deal with the vows.
 Those four vows.
 I would suggest that we haven’t even looked at the methodology yet.
 We haven’t even approached that study because we’ve only done half of the study so far.
 And then we can complete the study of the nature of man when that’s done.
-It gets to this point where I wonder if I should say something or I shouldn’t say something
+It gets to this point where I wonder if I should say something or I shouldn’t say something.

-ANSWER:
+ANSWER 1: